All Episodes

 I think the general pressure on Olmert.

-Uh Israel hasn't waited uh before.
+Israel hasn't waited before.

-I mean, they've they've moved when they thought they really needed to, and I think it's getting to that point.
+I mean, they've moved when they thought they really needed to, and I think it's getting to that point.

-The Hezbollah isn't think they'll do it.
+I don't think they'll do it.

-I think they're emboldened, I think they'll end up violating the ceasefire in a relatively short time, and in the meantime, is Israel can regroup and be ready.
+I think they'll end up violating the ceasefire in a relatively short time.

 Actually, they already have, but nobody's talking about it.